BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 **Step 4- Adding Citation**

-* Once you click on classic view in the previous step, a dialogue box will appear, displaying your collection and libraries from the Zotero application.
+* Once you click on classic view in the previous step, a dialogue box will appear, displaying your collection and libraries from the Zotero software.
 * Select folder “Mental Health” in the left corner.
 Select Title “Mental health” and press “OK”.